- CONTEXT AND OVERVIEW

 - Ensuring all systems, services and equipment used for storing data meet acceptable security standards,

-- Performing regulate checks and scans to ensure security hardware and software is functioning properly,
+- Performing regular checks and scans to ensure security hardware and software is functioning properly,

 - Evaluating any third-party services the company is considering using to store or process data.
 For instance, cloud computing services.